Branchiostoma lanceolatum

-Branchiostoma lanceolatum, the European lancelet or Mediterranean amphioxus, is a lancelet in the subphylum Cephalochordata.
+Branchiostoma lanceolatum, the European lancelet or Mediterranean amphioxus is a lancelet in the subphylum Cephalochordata.
 It is a marine invertebrate with a notochord but no backbone and is used as a model organism to study the evolutionary development of vertebrates.

 Anatomy

 Branchiostoma lanceolatum has an elongated body, flattened laterally and pointed at both ends.
 A stiffening rod of tightly packed cells, the notochord, extends the whole length of the body.
-Unlike vertebrates, the notochord persists in the adult, in form of simple dorsal neural tube slightly thickened in the anterior part (the cerebral vesicle).
+Unlike vertebrates, the notochord persists in the adult, in the form of a simple dorsal neural tube slightly thickened in the anterior part (the cerebral vesicle).
 Above it is a nerve cord with a single frontal eye.
 The mouth is on the underside of the body and is surrounded by a tuft of 20 or 30 cirri or slender sensory appendages.
 The gut runs just below the notochord from the mouth to the anus, in front of the tail.
 There is a flap-like, vertical fin surrounding the pointed tail.
 Gas exchange takes place as water passes through gill slits in the mid region, and segmented gonads lie just behind these.
 The animal is pearly white and semi-transparent which enables the internal organs to be seen from outside.
 Its appearance is similar to a "primitive fish".
 It can grow up to 6 cm (2.5 in) long.